Louise Spizizen

 1960-1963 singer/accompanist, First Unitarian Church (Westport).

 Spizizen also taught music privately and at the University of California.
 She published music reviews and criticism in the La Jolla Light, Los Angeles Times, San Diego Reader, and Tucson Weekly, as well as articles in various music journals (listed below).
 She appeared as an accompanist, harpsichordist, or singer with the Arizona Opera, Civic Orchestra of Tucson, and San Diego Symphony.

 Spizizen created free lunchtime concert series in public venues such as shopping malls in San Diego and Tucson.
 She formed the Arizona Early Music Society and served as its president, and co-founded the Basically Baroque Symposium at the University of California San Diego.
 She received two commissions from the Westport Madrigal Singers, as well as a prize from Vassar College for her 1946 dance score/musical comedy, Sweep It Clean.

 Spizizen spent the last decade of her life working on a biography of pianist Johana Harris, who she believed had actually composed some of the works published by Roy Harris.
 She died before completing the biography.
 Spizizen’s correspondence with author and composer Nicolas Slonimsky is archived in the Library of Congress Music Division.
 Spizizen’s music was published by Theodore Presser Co.

-Her publications included:
+She died on July 2, 2010 in Tucson, Arizona, from complications of Alzheimer's disease.